qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_library.rst

 The Style Manager
 ==================

-The Style Manager is the place where users can manage and create generic symbols to be used in several QGIS projects.
-You can open it with the :menuselection:`Settings --> Style Manager` or from the **Style** tab in the vector layer's :menuselection:`Properties`.
-It allows users to:
+The :guilabel:`Style Manager` is the place where users can manage and create generic symbols and color ramps to be used in several QGIS projects.
+You can open that modeless dialog:

+* with the |styleManager| :sup:`Style Manager` button of the Project toolbar;
+* from the :menuselection:`Settings -->` |styleManager| :menuselection:`Style
+  Manager...` menu;
+* or from a vector :menuselection:`Layer Properties --> Symbology` tab (using the
+  |styleManager| :sup:`Style Manager` button in a :ref:`symbol property
+  <symbol-selector>` dialog).

+The dialog allows you to:

-* create, edit and remove symbols
+* create, edit and remove symbols and color ramps;
-* organize symbols in custom groups
+* organize symbols and color ramps in custom groups;
-* export and import symbols.
+* export and import symbols and color ramps.

 .. _figure_style_manager: